11 Business process management examples across industries

 Contract lifecycle management

-Beyond reviews, BPM can monitor the full lifecycle of a contract, including execution, performance tracking, and termination.
-Automating these stages ensures obligations are met and opportunities for renegotiation are not missed.
+Beyond initial review, BPM tracks the full lifecycle of a contract execution, performance milestones, obligation tracking, and termination.
+Automating these stages ensures obligations are met and renewal or renegotiation windows are flagged before they close.

 Access requests